bjornsturmberg/NumBAT/docs/source/tutorial.rst

 In the remainder of this chapter we go through a number of example simo.py files.

-Another tip to mention before diving into the examples is running simulations within :ref:`screen_sesh`.
-These allow you to disconnect from the terminal instance and are discusses in :ref:`screen_sesh`.
+Another tip to mention before diving into the examples is running simulations within screen seshions, which allow you to disconnect from servers leaving them to continue your processes.

 .. raw:: latex